dineth88/Consumer-Refferal-API/README.md

 - **Redis Service:** Caches user streaming data and persists last known states for inactive users
 - **Data Lake:** Uses Kafka for real-time streaming, Trino for querying, and Delta Lake for storage

-> Diagram illustrates the flow of user data from authentication to streaming and storage.

 ---

 ## Tech Stack